Course offer in English

 Howest warmly welcomes exchange students from its partner universities for a semester or a full year of study.

-Also other foreign students can matriculate for our English taught courses, which are organised in the framework of several of our Bachelor degree programmes, provided that they already have (at least) a Bachelor degree by the start of the study period at Howest.
+Also other students can matriculate for our English-taught courses, which are organised in the framework of several of our Bachelor degree programmes, provided that they already have (at least) a Bachelor degree by the start of the study period at Howest.

-English-taught semester Programmes in Autumn: from September to the end of January
+12 English-taught semester programmes in Autumn: from September to the end of January

-- Applied Computer Sciences I: “Business & Web Technologies” (Howest Bruges)
+- Applied Computer Sciences: “Business & Web Technologies” (Howest Bruges)

 - Applied Health & Lifestyle Sciences (Howest Bruges)